MetPX/sarracenia/doc/deployment_2018.rst

 Expanded use cases explored:

-* Mirroring:  Formerly, a tool was used for raw data dissemination without regard for permissions, ownership, symbolic links, etc...
+* Mirroring:  Prior to this use case, sarracenia was used for raw data dissemination without regard for permissions, ownership, symbolic links, etc...
 For the mirroring use case, exact metadata replication was a surprisingly complex requirement.

 * C-implementation: In exploring large scale mirroring, it became obvious that for sufficiently large trees (27 Million files), the only practical method available was the use of a C shim library.
-  Having all user codes invoke a python3 script, is complete nonsense in an HPC environment, so it was necessary to implement a C version of Sarracenia posting code for use by the shim library.
+  Having all user codes invoke a python3 script, is complete nonsense in an HPC environment, so It was necessary to implement a C version of Sarracenia posting code for use by the shim library.
-  Once the C implementation was begun, it was only a little additional work to implement a C version of sr_watch which was much more memory and CPU efficient than the python original.
+  Once the C implementation was begun, it was only a little additional work to implement a C version of sr_watch (called sr_cpost) which was much more memory and CPU efficient than the python original.

 * Node.js implementation: A client of the public datamart decided to implement enough of sarracenia to download warnings in real-time.